The Trump administration approach to teen pregnancy: 'Don't have sex'

 Breaking News Emails

-Even though both the programs embraced in the new documents stress comprehensive approaches, Kane said the overall message does not.
+Even though both the programs embraced in the new documents mention comprehensive approaches, Kane said the overall message does not.

 “Either way it means kids not having sex, even if they are already having sex,” Kane said.